Youngkin faces new lawsuit as Virginia mask order kicks in

 “It was pretty much a non-event,” Byard said.

+“We will hold him accountable to have our backs,” she said.
+“He has to remember it was parents who put him in office.”

+She said she gave her own middle school children the opportunity to decide for themselves whether to wear masks, and they chose to do so, in part because they did not want to stand out.
+She said she observed varied responses from principals across the county in how respectfully they treated maskless children.

-Monday’s lawsuit comes after a group of parents in Chesapeake field a petition last week at the Virginia Supreme Court challenging the executive order.
+Monday’s lawsuit came after a group of parents in Chesapeake filed a petition last week at the Virginia Supreme Court challenging the executive order.
+The court has so far taken no action.

-The Supreme Court justices took no action on the lawsuit last week and it was not immediately clear if they would do so Monday.

-Democrats commended the school boards who challenged Youngkin on Monday and accused him of using children as political pawns.
+Democrats commended the school boards who filed suit against Youngkin on Monday and accused the governor of using children as political pawns.

 “Youngkin is quickly on his way to becoming the most divisive and authoritarian governor in our commonwealth’s long history,” state Sen. Mamie Locke said at a news conference.